-COVID-19 has had a huge impact on everyone.
 Calm, even-keeled people who can ordinarily overcome most challenges, are now having meltdowns over minor things and they can’t figure out why.

-Dr. Tsukasa Ikegami, MD, is a certified Jungian psychiatrist who trained at the renowned CG Jung Institute in Zurich, Switzerland, getting his diploma after only four years.
+Dr. Tsukasa Ikegami, MD, is a certified Jungian psychoanalyst and psychiatrist trained at the renowned CG Jung Institute in Zurich, Switzerland.

 While Dr. Ikegami does speak English fairly well, free interpretation services between Japanese and English can be arranged by appointment.

-Dr. Tsukasa Ikegami, born and raised in Kyoto city, graduated from Kyoto University in 1984 and after at training at the Department of Psychiatry at Kyoto University Hospital for several years, he became a staff psychiatrist at Sakamoto Hospital in Higashi-Osaka.
-There, he was responsible for the care of patients with both acute and chronic mental illnesses, with a major focus on schizophrenia.
+Dr. Tsukasa Ikegami, born and raised in Kyoto city, graduated from Kyoto University in 1984.
+After training at the Department of Psychiatry at Kyoto University Hospital for several years, he became a staff psychiatrist at Sakamoto Hospital, a leading psychiatric facility in Higashi-Osaka.
+There, he undertook the care of patients with both acute and chronic mental illnesses, the majority of whom had schizophrenia.

-Having been taken with dynamic psychotherapy from early on in his career, he began training analysis with Dr. Takao Oda who was the first psychiatrist in Japan to become a Jungian psychoanalyst.
-After several years of analysis, Dr. Ikegami went abroad to study at the CG Jung Institute in Zurich, Switzerland, successfully earned his d iploma as a Jungian psychoanalyst, and returned to Japan where he opened a counseling-based practice in Ashiya, Japan in 2002 while continuing his psychiatric work at various medical institutions.
+Having been taken with Jungian psychoanalysis and dream analysis from early in his teens, he began training analysis with Dr. Takao Oda, the first psychiatrist in Japan to become a Jungian psychoanalyst.
+After several years of training analysis, Dr. Ikegami went abroad to study at the CG Jung Institute in Zurich, Switzerland, successfully earned his d iploma as a Jungian psychoanalyst, and returned to Japan where he opened a counseling-based practice in Ashiya, Japan in 2002 while continuing his psychiatric work at various medical institutions.

-Despite amazing advances in drug development, many conditions cannot be cured by pharmacotherapy alone.
+Despite amazing advances in drug development, many psychiatric conditions still cannot be cured with pharmacotherapy alone.
 Communication with a highly qualified professional therapist in a safe environment may often be the best way to bolster a person’s natural coping mechanisms against stress in today’s too busy and too connected, but not really, world

-We’re also open in the afternoon/evenings on Mondays, Wednesdays and Fridays.
+Afternoon/evening hours are also available on Mondays, Wednesdays and Fridays.

-Wednesdays we’ll start at 2:30 PM, Mondays and Fridays at 3:30 PM until 7PM in the evenings.
+Wednesdays we start at 2:30 PM, Mondays and Fridays at 3:30 PM until 7PM in the evenings.